-Are considering abortion?
-Sometimes the abortion pill can seem like the easiest way to end a pregnancy.
+If you are considering abortion, sometimes the abortion pill can seem like the easiest way to end a pregnancy.
 But before you decide, we want to make sure you have all the information you need to make an informed decision.

 The Abortion Pill

-The abortion pill – also known as RU-486, Plan C, or self-managed abortion – has been available in the US since 2000.
-Women commonly confuse it with the morning after pill (Plan B), which is an emergency contraceptive.
+The abortion pill, also known as Plan C or “self-managed abortion,” has been available in the US since 2000.
+It is often mistaken for the morning after pill, or Plan B, which is an emergency contraceptive.

-You can take the abortion pill up to 10 weeks gestation.
+The abortion pill can be used up to 10 weeks gestation.
 The process begins with confirmation of pregnancy, which includes a positive pregnancy test and ultrasound to determine gestational age and viability.
-Anyone considering abortion needs to know if the baby is in the uterus, the gestational age, and the presence of a heartbeat.
+Anyone considering abortion needs to know if the fetus is in the uterus, the gestational age, and the presence of a heartbeat (viability of pregnancy).

 The next step involves taking a series of pills.
 The first pill is Mifepristone, or Mifeprex.
-It works by blocking the effects of progesterone, the hormone which aids in the baby’s growth and development.
-Two days later, the patient takes the second pill, Misoprostol, or Cytotec.
-It works by causing contractions in order to deliver the deceased baby.
+It works by blocking the effects of progesterone, the hormone which aids in the fetus’ growth and development.
+Two days later, the second pill, Misoprostol, or Cytotec, is taken.
+It works by causing contractions in order to deliver the deceased fetus.

-If you decide to take the abortion pill, you will take it at home rather than under the oversight of a physician.
-In fact, you will see, and be responsible for disposing of, your aborted baby’s remains.
+These pills are taken at home rather than under the oversight of a physician.
+In fact, you will see, and be responsible for disposing of, the aborted fetus’ remains.